-Richard E. Turley Jr. was appointed assistant Church historian and recorder for The Church of Jesus Christ of Latter-day Saints on 12 March 2008.
+Richard E. Turley Jr. was named as the new managing director of the Public Affairs Department of The Church of Jesus Christ of Latter-day Saints on April 26, 2016.

-Prior to his appointment he served for eight years as managing director of the Family and Church History Department, overseeing the Church Archives and Records Center, the Church History Library and the Museum of Church History and Art, which collectively contain the world’s largest collection of resources for the study of Latter-day Saint history and one of the richest collections on the settlement of the western United States.
+Prior to his appointment, he served for eight years as assistant Church historian and recorder.
+He also served for eight years as managing director of the Family and Church History Department, overseeing the Church Archives and Records Center, the Church History Library, and the Museum of Church History and Art, which collectively contain the world’s largest collection of resources for the study of Latter-day Saint history and one of the richest collections on the settlement of the western United States.

 In addition, he supervised the Church Historical Department from 1986 to 2000 and the Family History Department from 1996 to 2000.
 The two departments were merged in 2000.